kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 }
 ```

 The homepage also has the About section, which is rendered using the presentational component, `QuickAbout`.
-I implemented the `scrollIntoView` method on the `window` object to gracefully bring the user to some information about the site, when they select “About” from the nav bar.
+I implemented the `scrollIntoView` method on the `window` object to gracefully bring the user to this information about the site, when they select “About” from the nav bar.

 ```
 // Homepage.js